intersystems/Samples-BI/README.md

    ```
 9. When prompted, enter the full path of the directory to which you downloaded this sample.
 The method then loads and compiles the code and performs other needed setup steps.

-Now when you access the Analytics submenu of the Management Portal, this namespace will be listed.
+Now, when you access the Analytics submenu of the Management Portal, this namespace will be listed.
 For example, you can now use the Analyzer with the cubes that are included within this sample.

 IMPORTANT: If the namespace is not listed when you access the Analytics submenu of the Management Portal, see [Setting Up the Web Application](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=D2IMP_ch_setup#D2IMP_setup_web_app) in the book [Implementing InterSystems IRIS Business Intelligence](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=D2IMP_ch_setup).